 Job Title: Senior Associate

 Conservation finance sits at the intersection of finance and impact.
-At Quantified Ventures, Flemming oversees and consults on capital investment projects that drive land conservation and economic development.
+At Quantified Ventures, Fleming oversees and consults on capital investment projects that drive land conservation and economic development.
 She works with foundations and municipal or state governments to help quantify the outcomes of conservation projects and to develop the business case for investors and public officials to commit their capital.
 Quantified Ventures also works in the health and social sectors.

 Learn more about Amie’s Career Pathway.